lidlid/slate/source/index.html.md

 ]
 ```

+Returns all content items of type immediate action in the project

 ### Get Content By Name [GET]
-Returns a content item by name

 > Request